 Gibson Explorer

 Here we go again, Gibson.
 It seems like I’m giving one-sided information, but it’s just the truth.
-Gibson is one of the most used brands of guitar within heavy music.
+Gibson is one of the most used brands of guitar in heavy music.

 Famous players who use the Explorer are James Hetfield (Metallica) and Lzzy Hale (Halestorm).